irmen/prog8/docs/source/syntaxreference.rst

 		Unlike most other programming languages, there is no short-circuit or McCarthy evaluation for the logical ``and`` and ``or`` operators.
 This means that prog8 currently always evaluates all operands from these logical expressions, even when one of them already determines the outcome!
+		If you don't want this to happen, you have to split and nest the if-statements yourself.

 range creation:  ``to``
 	Creates a range of values from the LHS value to the RHS value, inclusive.